-Early in 2021, a policy synthesis report will also be published that provides strategic information on market opportunities/potential and effective ways to address technical and non-technical barriers to implement bioenergy based process heat.
+A policy synthesis report was prepared that provides strategic information on market opportunities/potential and effective ways to address technical and non-technical barriers to implement bioenergy based process heat.
 The report builds upon the lessons learned in the cases, but also provides a more generic analysis of the market potential, and how its implementation can be supported, in order to unlock the enormous potential already mentioned above.
-All reports produced during the course of the project (until 2021) will be made available on this project website.
+The report can be downloaded here.